 Starting your generator is like giving your RV a good stretch when it’s been sitting for a while.
 You don’t need to do this if you’re on the road and using the vehicle every day.

-Getting the generator going for about two hours every month or so can help gas flow through the system and keep it from getting too stagnant.
+Getting the portable generator going for about two hours every month or so can help gas flow through the system and keep it from getting too stagnant.
 It also allows your electrical system to fire up and work its magic for a moment or two.

 Vehicles, much like people, start to break down if they’re not moving and being used on a regular basis.
 It seems like letting a car sit for ten years would keep it in perfect condition.